NLESC-JCER/run-cpp-on-web/js-plot/README.md

 );
 ```

-Let's have a look at the data we want to plot, by logging it to the web browsers DevTools (press F12 to open) with `console.log(JSON.stringify(iterations))` to get
+Let's have a look at the data we want to plot, by logging it to the  with `console.log(JSON.stringify(iterations, null, 2))` to get

 ```json
 [